Date of birth

-Maguire made a flying start to life at PNE, scoring ten goals in 24 games in the 2017/18 season, with two of them strikes coming on his return from injury in a famous Gentry Day victory away at Bolton Wanderers.
+Maguire was greeted by an Irish contingent at Deepdale and that probably made it easier for the striker to settle off the pitch, while on it he made a flying start, scoring ten goals in 24 games in the 2017/18 season, with two coming on his return from injury in a famous Gentry Day victory away at Bolton Wanderers.

-Maguire initially started out at Waterford United scoring 14 goals in 34 games before moving to West Ham United.
+The diminutive forward initially started out at Waterford United, scoring 14 goals in 34 games, before moving to West Ham United.
 A couple of loan spells followed with Sligo Rovers and Accrington Stanley before a permanent move to Dundalk.

 Cork were his next team and that’s where he really found his form - 36 goals were scored in 48 games by the time PNE snapped him up.
 He finished as top scorer in the division with 18 goals in his first season at Cork City and was a part of their Europa League qualifying campaign in his second.